Hypoxic Area is Down, Continuing Positive Trend

 CT DEEP seasonal staff prepare to deploy a rosette sampling array into the Sound to collect water samples and test for oxygen-depleted water in the bottom water of Long Island Sound.

-CT DEEP seasonal staff Charles Knights and Danielle Shubat prepare to deploy a rosette sampling array into the Sound.
+CT DEEP seasonal staff Charles Knight and Danielle Shubat prepare to deploy a rosette sampling array into the Sound.
 The containers on the array are used to collect water samples.
 Photo courtesy of CT DEEP.

 Despite the pandemic, the Connecticut Department of Energy and Environmental Protection and the Interstate Environmental Commission completed their 30th consecutive season of summer water quality monitoring in Long Island Sound in 2020.
 The water samples collected and analyzed by CT DEEP and IEC showed a reduction in the maximum area of hypoxic (or oxygen-depleted) water in the bottom waters of Long Island Sound from the previous season, a key indicator in tracking water quality in Long Island Sound.